frankprogrammer/graphite-code/README.md

 The **MO(1)** and **MO(2)** keys will change layers to [Navigation](#1-navigation--numpad) or [Code](#2-code--symbols) while held individually.

 The **Backspace** key is triggered when tapped or if tapped and then held.
 If held without tapping, it triggers the [Home Row Mods layer](#4-homerow-mods).
-The Layer Tap functionallity delay is not an issue on the **Backspace** key, but it is noticeable if you use it on the **Space** key.
+The Layer Tap functionallity delay is not an issue on the **Backspace** key.

 ## 1: Navigation / Numpad